TickTeam/guide-tt/ticktick_web_app/how_to_edit_lists.md

 ###How to edit a list?
-1.Click the downward arrow located near a list name.
+1.From the Lists view click the downward arrow located near a list name.

 2.Click “Edit”.